Topics Overview¶

 13.05.
 Lecture: Virtual Assistants Pt.
 2: RAG¶

-Continuing the first part, the second part will expand scope of chatbot functionality and will teach it to refer to custom knowledge base to retrieve and use user-specific information.
-Finally, the most widely used deployment methods will be briefly introduced.
+Continuing the first part, the second part will be dedicated to techniques of providing LLMs with custom knowledge to retrieve and use user-specific or up-to-date information.

 Key points: